Our Principles

 Our naturally-affordable cottages sell well below average home prices, even without subsidy.
 This increases access to homeownership for people who may otherwise be stuck in a multi-generational cycle of renting.
 Our buyers can build equity in their homes and invest in the future of their families for generations to come.

-Improving Access to High-Demand Neighborhoods
+Improving Access to In-Demand Neighborhoods

 Our more efficient use of land and the lower costs of constructing small cottages introduces naturally affordable homes in existing desirable neighborhoods.
 People who have been prevented – through policies or pricing – from living in the neighborhood of their dreams have an opportunity to purchase a home there.